SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: If you’re looking for more options to keep an eye on your property, you might consider checking out our guide to this year’s best security cameras.
 I’m sure you’ll find exactly what you’re looking for over there.

-The installation process was as easy as any other camera I’ve ever worked with, if not easier.
+The installation process for this new camera was as easy as any other camera I’ve ever worked with, if not easier.
 Make sure it’s fully charged, hit the sync button, and bingo.
 All set.
 Now it does take a few minutes to connect to Wi-Fi and update the firmware, but at the end of the day, I was up and running from box to mantle in about 10 minutes flat — save for the five-hour charge time.

 Well, a few things you should know, actually.
 This is a really solid indoor camera, and I’m happy SimpliSafe has given it some thought.
 It’s leaps and bounds better than the previous iteration and offers some pretty interesting functionality.